 Assault Air Bike Price

-Priced at just under $1000 this is not the most affordably priced air bike available.
+Priced as not the most affordably priced air bike available.
 But you are getting a bike that is made to commercial specifications to take the intense punishment from people pushing themselves to the limit in setting such as CrossFit gyms and the military.
 It has a very good console too.

 If you are looking for a piece of equipment that you can work you as hard as you can handle than this is one of the best for this.